‘One Piece’ Episode 876 Spoilers: Jinbe Bids Farewell To Luffy, Strawhat Pirates Escape Whole Cake Island

 In the latest episode of One Piece, the Big Mom Pirates initially thought that they succeeded to destroy the Strawhat Pirates’ ship, Thousand Sunny, after it received a direct hit from Queen Mama Chanter.
 Most of Emperor Big Mom’s sons and daughters are already celebrating, but Big Mom Pirates sweet general Charlotte Smoothie became suspicious.
 It was later revealed that the ship burning in front of them belongs to the Sun Pirates.

 Before the Thousand Sunny was hit by Queen Mama Chanter, Wadatsumi grabbed it and replaced it with their own ship.
-Aladine and the Sun Pirates have expressed their willingness to sacrifice everything, including their own lives, just to let their former captain, Jinbe, and the Strawhat Pirates escape safely from the Whole Cake Island.
-Wadatsumi put the Thousand Sunny inside his mouth and tried to get as far as he could, while Aladine and the Sun Pirates engaged in a full confrontation with the Big Mom Pirates.
+Aladine and the Sun Pirates have expressed their willingness to sacrifice everything, including their own lives, just to let their former captain, Jinbe, and the Strawhat Pirates escape safely from Whole Cake Island.
+Wadatsumi put the Thousand Sunny inside his mouth and tried to get as far away as he could, while Aladine and the Sun Pirates engaged in a full confrontation with the Big Mom Pirates.

 However, before he got far, Charlotte Oven launched a powerful attack and hit Wadatsumi in the stomach, resulting in him to spit out the Thousand Sunny together with the Strawhat Pirates.
 After seeing the Strawhat Pirates, the Big Mom Pirates immediately attacked them with cannon balls, but Wadatsumi used his body to prevent the Thousand Sunny from taking any damage.